Posted June 12, 2014Tweet

 A buyer's second USDA eligibility requirement is that household income may not exceed 115% of the area's median income.
 A mortgage lender can tell you whether your income meets program requirements, if you're unsure how to check.

 There are other USDA qualifying criteria, too, including :

 However, it's important to note that these guidelines are not steadfast -- specifically, with respect to credit scoring and debt-to-income ratios.
 There is no minimum credit score requirement with the USDA mortgage program, nor is there a minimum tradeline requirement.
 Buyers are evaluating on the overall strength of their loan application.

 This is also why the 29/41 debt ratios can be waived.
 A buyer which can show a strong credit score, for example, or deep reserves can generally get approved with debt ratios in excess of the recommended limits.

-For today's home buyers, mortgage rates remain low and USDA home loan guidelines remain loose.
-The program is designed for leniency so long as the buyers meets the USDA's property and income eligibility requirements.
+For today's home buyers, current mortgage rates are low and they're especially low with the USDA program.
+The USDA loan is designed for low rates and leniency so long as the buyers meets the USDA's property and income eligibility requirements.